eneam/mboxviewer/README.txt

 Changes
 ---

+v 1.0.3.21

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Added support for forwarding of mails directly form MBox Viewer via Gmail, Outlook or Yahoo SMTP server;
+ - Updated User Manual to describe new and updated features;

 v 1.0.3.20

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;